csc-training/geocomputing/pouta/geoserver/basic_geoserver_jetty.md

 # Basic GeoServer installation

 The following instructions describe the steps to install a GeoServer server (with in-built Jetty container) in an Ubuntu 16.04 virtual machine.
+These instructions are meant to run in CSC's cPouta environment but can be used for other platforms.

+These installation instructions are based on the official [**Linux binary** installation instructions]( http://docs.geoserver.org/maintain/en/user/installation/linux.html).
+You can read those for reference but it is not necessary.

 ## Prerequisites
 You need to have a basic virtual machine (VM) with a ready Ubuntu OS.
 These instructions have been tested in a CSC's cPouta environment and with a Ubuntu 16.04 OS.